Forgiveness can be called one of the

 Forgiveness is not merely a mind issue but forgiving from the heart, (Matthew 18:35)

 6. To forgive means to forget.

-This statement doesn’t make any sense when taken at the surface value because you can’t really pretend as nothing happened, (ex: an unfaithful spouse, sexual abuse but not limited to…) It actually means deciding not to dwell on the incident, (Romans 12:2) and constantly reaffirm your forgiveness for the offender until the pain fades away.
+This statement doesn’t make any sense when taken at the surface value because you can’t really pretend as if nothing happened, (ex: an unfaithful spouse, sexual abuse but not limited to…) It actually means deciding not to dwell on the incident, (Romans 12:2) and constantly reaffirming your forgiveness for the offender until the pain fades away.

 7. Forgiveness is humanly impossible

 Forgiveness requires God’s grace as we often tend to run out of unconditional love.